 The Potomac, Montana station reported a low temp of -29°F Sunday morning.
 This is the lowest temperature measured at an official climate site anywhere in the U.S. so early in the season in any year.

 I started reading about it and watching videos about it last year.
 A year later, there is significantly more information available even from sites such as NASA.
 The only reason I haven’t done more about it in terms of making videos and such is due to not wanting to fill up this site with it.
-Now that I have the Christian Women Seeking Truth group set up, I can cover it freely in there.

 Being Self-Employed and the Living Simply